Scrumptious vegan coconut flour cupcakes are just what your next celebration needs! They are grain-free, nut-free, and gluten-free, too.

 Use the psyllium husks as (your new favorite) egg replacer in general: mix one tablespoon whole psyllium husks with 3 tablespoons warm water; let stand 5 to 10 minutes to thicken (it will be much thicker than a flax egg–almost solid–but breaks up when you mix it into batters and doughs).
 Bonuses of psyllium husks: super-high fiber and zero calories.

-(3) Chickpea Flour: With it’s high protein content, chickpea flour also lends structure and substance in the absence of eggs.
-In combination with coconut flour, there is zero “bean” taste.
+(3) Chickpea Flour: With its high protein content, chickpea flour also lends structure and substance in the absence of eggs.
+In combination with coconut flour, there is no “bean” taste.
+Note that chickpea flour is also labeled as garbanzo bean flour (they are identical products).

 (4) Potato Starch: You can use an equal amount of tapioca starch or arrowroot starch, but I prefer potato starch.